 8. REVIEW SERVICES & EDITORIAL REVIEWS

 There are many review services where you can list your book for review.
-Some of these are directly utilized by publishers and are expensive for the indie author like NetGalley and Edelweiss. (pssst – these are great for readers if you want to get in on the action and be a reviewer.)
+Some of these are directly utilized by publishers and can be expensive for the indie author like NetGalley and Edelweiss, unless you use a third party system like Books Go Social to access a one to three months worth of access. (pssst – these are great for readers if you want to get in on the action and be a reviewer.)
 Others are quite accessible for both traditionally and indie published authors to do on their own.
 Check out Reedsy.com for list of book bloggers and services.
 One that gets excellent marks is BookSprout.co.

 Editorial reviewers require submission well in advance of publication.
 Most publishers will do this for you if you’re publishing traditionally.
 As an indie author, you’ll want to research where you can submit your book (not all will review indie published books) and carefully note their time restrictions.
 Many expect books to be submitted four months before the publication date.
 (Let me know if you’re looking for lists of editorial reviewers for an indie published book, that’s one of the services I provide.)